How to Apply

 Thank you for your interest in The Fletcher School!

 We look forward to receiving your application - be sure to submit your contact information for program updates, deadline reminders, and event notifications.
-Click on 'Apply Now' to the right to start your application for the MALD, MGA, MIB, MATA, LLM, MA, GMAP, and PhD in International Relations degree programs.
+Click here to start your application for the MALD, MGA, MIB, MATA, LLM, MA, GMAP, and PhD in International Relations degree programs.
+Please contact email@example.com with any questions.

 We offer a variety of degree programs to meet your personal and professional goals.
 The Degree Programs Comparison Chart offers a basic comparison of each degree program's key features.